 This is a great choice if your hot flashes are affecting your sleep, as valerian is a well-known sleep aid!
 It is also helpful at reducing anxiety which can crop up for some women due to the hormonal shifts post-menopause.

 The effective dose is 225mg 3x/day and results usually show up in about 4 weeks.

 Because it is a mild sedative, it is not recommended to combine with a prescription sedative.

 Black Cohosh is a traditional remedy for many menopausal symptoms, but especially for hot flashes and night sweats.
 It also has traditional use in helping to lift the mood in cases of mild depression which can sometimes occur post-menopause.

 250-500mg 2-3x's daily is common if taking it in a capsule.
 If you develop a mild headache after taking it, then reduce the dose.

 Note- due to it's uterine stimulating effects this is NOT to be taken during pregnancy!

 I hope that this post has given you some good options to consider for relieving one of the most common symptoms of menopause!
-If you want even more tools to use to smooth the transition to menopause or to brainstorm ways to get at the root of post-menopausal symptoms, then I would love to have you in my upcoming "Naturally Healthy Menopause" Masterclass!
-Class is starting February 25th, so don't wait!
+If you want even more tools to use to smooth the transition to menopause or to brainstorm ways to get at the root of post-menopausal symptoms, then check out my "Naturally Healthy Menopause" Masterclass!